systemcarl/weblog/articles/about-me.md

 The application comprised a custom back-end service with a repurposed front-end from a pre-existing open-source project, OpenTender.

-One of most valuable experiences of this project was working with local colleges
+One of the most valuable experiences of this project was when
-    to supervise co-op terms and student-led projects.
+    I supervised aspiring developers studying at local colleges as they worked on co-op terms or student-led projects.
-Getting to mentor and guide aspiring developers was an incredibly rewarding
-    experience.
-Endless hours lecturing on topics of best practice, reviewing code, and
+Endless hours reviewing student code, untangling git commits, and lecturing on topics of best practice
-    untangling git commits was an enlightening exercise in leadership and project management.
+     was an enlightening exercise in leadership and project management.

 Since finishing my work on the MRKTBOX project, I have continued studying,
     researching, and experimenting;